iappyx/Instrumenta/README.md

 Current features include:
 - Basic formatting and shortcuts to different frequently used powerpoint functions
 - Align, distribute and size shapes
-- Align objects over a table row/column
+- Align objects over table cells, rows or columns
 - Set same height and/or width for shapes
 - Size shapes to tallest, shortest, widest or narrowest
 - Remove, increase or decrease horizontal/vertical gap between shapes